 The point of origin of shapes, symbols, grouped objects, and images is represented with a blue “target” originally rendered at the center of the object.
-To change the point of origin, simply grab onto the blue target and move it to any location within the object’s bounding box.
+To change the point of origin, simply hold the Command-key then grab onto the blue target and move it to any location within the object’s bounding box.

 Object Rotation Pivot Point

 The direct rotate knob is represented with a purple handle offset to the right of the object’s center.
 Simply grab the rotate knob and move to rotate the object.
 The rotation pivots around the object’s point of origin.
 To change the point of origin, simply hold the Command-key then grab it and move it to any location within the object’s bounding box.
 Object rotation will now pivot around the new point of origin.